Sunday, December 21, 2008

 1) Get an all-in-one stroller and car seat.

-- I love the Sit-N-Stroll
+- I love the Sit-N-Stro

 - Pack small toys (familiar and new ones), small and light books, activity books with coloring activities or a doodle board.